WMTolley/Python_Container_Example/README.md

 ## Troubleshooting:

-If you get the error: failed to connect to the docker API at npipe:////./pipe/
+#### If you get the error: failed to connect to the docker API at npipe:////./pipe/
 dockerDesktopLinuxEngine; check if the path is correct and if the daemon is running: open //./pipe/
 dockerDesktopLinuxEngine: The system cannot find the file specified.
 Just opening the Docker Desktop application fixes this error.

-In case you want to remove all python libraries to determine whats necessary I would recommend the
+#### In case you want to remove all python libraries to determine whats necessary I would recommend the command:
-command `pip freeze | xargs pip uninstall -y`
+`pip freeze | xargs pip uninstall -y`

-If you ever need to redownload the python librarires:
+#### If you ever need to redownload the python librarires:
 While in the root/code directory
 Run `pip install -r requirements.txt`